alejandroscf/prometheus_salicru_exporter/README.md

 # Automatic zero injection for Spain

 File `calc_price.py` allow you to program zero injection when IDX price will be negative (you pay for injecting energy into the grid).

 It takes tomorrow price from OMIE (Spanish Regulator) API, published at 13:00.
-Procces it to calculate the aproximate selling price and program with `at` command to enable and disable inverter's zero injection mode.
+Then procces it to calculate the aproximate selling price and program with `at` command to enable and disable inverter's zero injection mode.

 Add a cron entry like this:
 ```